Lyndir/MasterPassword/README.md

  - `core/java/model`: This is an object model to simplify use of Master Password by Java applications.
  - `core/java/tests`: These are Java integration tests designed to ensure Master Password performs as expected.
  - `platform-android`: This is the official Android implementation of Master Password in Java.
- - `platform-ios`: This is the official iOS implementation of Master Password in Objective-C.
+ - `platform-darwin`: This is the official iOS and OS X implementation of Master Password in Objective-C.
  - `platform-independent/cli-c`: This is the platform-independent console implementation of Master Password, written in C.
  - `platform-independent/cli-java`: This is the platform-independent console implementation of Master Password, written in Java.
  - `platform-independent/gui-java`: This is the platform-independent desktop implementation of Master Password, written in Java.
  - `platform-independent/web-js`: This is the platform-independent browser application for Master Password, written in JavaScript.

-## Building
+## Building and running

+### Java

-To build the Java code, go into the `build` root directory and run `gradle build`.
+Go into the `build` root directory and run `gradle build`.
 All Java components will then be built, you can find the build product for each component by going into the component's directory and looking in its own `build` subdirectory.

+### macOS or iOS

+Go into `platform-darwin` and open `MasterPassword.xcworkspace` in Xcode.
+Select the desired target from the Scheme Selector and build, run or archive.

 ## Support